ShoryuKyzan/FRUsedCarsPropaneRefillFromStation/README.md

 ## Help
 * For filling tanks from the truck, make sure they are in inventory/on ground/in a container next to you when you access the vehicle menu.
+* The very back of the truck doesn't seem to want to show the radial menu.
+Use context menu, or walk to the side or the front of the truck to see the new options in the radial menu.

 # Requirements/Server Load order
 Subscribe and add these Mod IDs